DizkoDan/cyberjunx-chirpy-test/_posts/2008-08-05-came-over-to-the-new-dc-to-che.md

 ---
 id: 501
-title: 'Came over to the new DC to che...'
+title: 'Came over to the new DC to che'
 date: '2008-08-05T12:33:48-04:00'
 author: DizkoDan
 layout: post